 Trade shows are always huge events, attracting not just countless visitors but also lots of exhibitors.
-They’re a great opportunity for companies to find new customers, interact with existing ones and get a good look at the competition as well as potential collaborators.

 But it can be hard to stand out at such events, especially if you’re a small company and can’t afford to pour thousands and thousands into their trade show booth at each and every trade show relevant to their industry.